NGNAMS/Resume-Job-Compatibility-Scoring-Using-GNN-LLM/README.md

 The workflow consists of six main steps:

 ### 1. Dataset Collection
-- Resumes and job descriptions collected from cvbuilder.me and jobstart.app
+- Resumes and job descriptions collected from private sources (contact for data sample)
 - HR experts assigned compatibility scores (0-100) for each resume-job pair

 ### 2. Information Extraction